Zooz/predator/README.md

 [![Join the chat at https://gitter.im/predator-pf/community](https://badges.gitter.im/predator-pf/community.svg)](https://gitter.im/predator-pf/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Predator is an open-source distributed performance testing framework.
-Predator manages the entire lifecycle of stress-testing a server, from creating a test file, to running scheduled and on-demand tests, and finally viewing the test results in a highly informative report.
+Predator is the next generation open source performance testing platform for APIs.

+Predator manages the entire lifecycle of stress-testing servers, from creating performance tests, to running these tests on a scheduled and on-demand basis, and finally viewing the test results in a highly informative and live report.

+It has a simple, one-click installation, built with support for Kubernetes, DC/OS and Docker Engine, and can persist the created performance tests and their reports in 5 different databases.
+It also supports running distributed load out of the box.
 Bootstrapped with a user-friendly UI alongside a simple REST API, Predator helps developers simplify the performance testing regime.

 ## Documentation